treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

 categories: python
 ---

 If you're moving to Python from C or Java, you might be confused by Python's `for` loops.  **Python doesn't actually have for loops**... at least not the same kind of `for` loop that C-based languages have.
 Python's `for` loops are actually [foreach loops][foreach].

-Instead of incrementing a list index repeatedly, Python's `for` loops iterate over the actual indexes in a list.
+In this article I'll compare Python's `for` loops to those of other languages and discuss the usual ways we solve common problems with `for` loops in Python.

 ## For loops in other languages